 Perhaps you’ve heard rules of thumb like “ceramic tiles are for walls, and porcelain tiles are for floors” or “small tiles go on the wall, large tiles go on the floor.”
 To set the record straight, these old adages are, well, hogwash.
 You can put ceramic or porcelain on the wall or the floor, and both the wall and the floor can be decked out in large or small tile.

 But there are some key differences between wall tile and floor tile.
 Tiles made for flooring are very strong and resist wear and tear.
-The strength and durability of tile is measured with the PEI rating, which evaluates a tile’s resistance to wear on a scale of zero to five.
+PEI rating measures the strength and durability of tile.
+This evaluates a tile’s resistance to wear on a scale of zero to five.
 A zero rating means the tile can only be used on the wall.
 PEI-0 tiles, can’t bear much weight and are generally fairly small and made from ceramic.
-Tiles with ratings one through five can be used on the floor.
+Tiles with ratings one through five are good for the floor.